How Much Is Stamp Duty in the UK?

 On a £500,000 buy-to-let property:

-- Standard SDLT: £12,500
+- Standard SDLT: £15,000

-- 0% on £250,000 = £0
+- 0% on £125,000 = £0

 - 5% on £250,000 = £12,500

-- 3% surcharge: £15,000 (3% × £500,000)
+- 5% surcharge: £25,000 (5% × £500,000)

-- Total: £27,500
+- Total: £40,000

 The surcharge applies even if you're replacing your main residence, unless you sell your old home within 3 years and claim a refund.
+See our stamp duty refund guide for how that works, and our second homes guide for the full rules on when the surcharge does and doesn't apply.

 When do you pay stamp duty?

 You must file your SDLT return and pay the tax within 14 days of completion4.
+See our full payment deadline guide for the penalty schedule if you miss it.

 In practice, your solicitor or conveyancer handles this on your behalf.
 They calculate the SDLT due, deduct it from your deposit or mortgage advance, file the return with HMRC, and pay the tax.
 You receive an SDLT certificate (SDLT5) once the return is processed.
+Our guide to paying stamp duty covers what to do if you're filing yourself.

 Stamp duty in Scotland and Wales